 Carrington Health Center became part of CHI St. Alexius Health when they officially announced the formation of its regional health care system in April 2016.
 The system is the largest health care delivery system in central and western North Dakota and is comprised of a tertiary hospital in Bismarck, and critical access hospitals (CAHs) in Carrington, Dickinson, Devils Lake, Garrison, Turtle Lake, Washburn and Williston and numerous clinics and outpatient services.
 CHI St. Alexius Health manages four CAHs in North Dakota- Ashley, Elgin, Linton, and Wishek, as well as Mobridge Regional Medical Center in Mobridge, S.D.

-In 2014, 2015, 2016 and 2017, CHI St. Alexius Health, Carrington was recognized as a “Health Strong Hospital” by being one of the top 100 Critical Access Hospitals in the United States.
-Additionally, CHI St. Alexius Health, Carrington was named one of the top 20 Critical Access Hospitals in 2014, 2016 and again in 2017 by the National Rural Health Association.
+For five consecutive years, 2014-2018, CHI St. Alexius Health, Carrington has been recognized as a “Health Strong Hospital” by being one of the top 100 Critical Access Hospitals in the United States.
+Additionally, CHI St. Alexius Health, Carrington was named one of the top 20 Critical Access Hospitals in 2014, 2016, 2017 and again in 2018 by the National Rural Health Association.